-Fertility preservation, also known as egg freezing, provides an option for women who wish to defer pregnancy electively.
-These women will undergo ovarian stimulation and oocyte (egg) retrieval to obtain eggs that can be frozen and thawed at a later time when the patient is ready to have a child.
+The actual process for egg freezing is the same as fertility preservation during which the patient will undergo ovarian stimulation and oocyte (egg) retrieval to obtain eggs that can be frozen and thawed at a later time when the patient is ready to have a child.

-Oocyte cryopreservation (egg freezing) has recently seen higher success rates, rivaling standard IVF methods.
-Approximately 20 frozen eggs is considered a reasonable number to freeze as insurance to generate a pregnancy.
+Approximately 20 frozen eggs is considered a reasonable number to freeze as insurance to later generate a pregnancy.
 With the use of cryoprotectants and cryotools, in combination with rapid freezing techniques (vitrification) and fertilization with ICSI, pregnancy rates using frozen and thawed oocytes are becoming standardized.

 How to Get Started with Egg Freezing